Mohammad-Taqi Bahar: The Chained White Beast

-The Chained White Beast is a poem by Bahar, in which he praises Damavand, the highest mountain in Iran, and presents it as a symbol of patriotism.
-The poem is written in 1922, at the height of the reign of Reza Shah, the tyrant and modernist king of Iran.
-While Reza Shah was trying to limit the power of other institutions, such as parliament and religious system of clergies, the opportunity has come for the nationalists to take the floor and criticize the regime.
-Bahar's symbolism for provoking patriotic upheavals is a reflection of the growth for notion of nationalism which had been introduced to Iranians only few decades before.
-In this passage, Bahar describes Damavand as a beast, and asks it to rise and wipe out the injustice, and let the real Iran flourish.
+"The Chained White Beast" is a poem by Bahar, written in 1922, in which he praises Damavand, the highest mountain in Iran, and presents it as a symbol of patriotism.
+The opportunity had come for the nationalists to take the floor and criticise the regime.
+Bahar's symbol for provoking patriotic upheavals is a reflection of the growth of the notion of nationalism which had been introduced to Iranians only few decades before.
+Bahar describes Damavand as a beast, and asks it to rise and wipe out injustice, and let the real Iran flourish.